The Hidden Limitations of Low Code and No Code Integration Platforms

 Limitation #3: Scalability Issues

-Many low code / no code iPaaS tools are great for creating simple integrations with low data volumes and throughput limits, but struggle when it comes time to scale.
 For simple integrations where you need to process something like an email update a low code / no code tool may work very well.
-However if you need to do more significant actions (eg. get 200M records, do the ETL and then batch and feed them into your own API) then these systems often don’t have the resiliancy to deal with that type of data volume.
+However if you need to do more significant actions (eg. get 200M records, do the ETL and then batch and feed them into your own API) then these systems often don’t have the resiliency to deal with that type of data volume.
 This is due to a number of factors including:

 • Design choices: Many are designed with discreet, event-based integrations in mind and these typically only process a small amount of records at one time.